 Planet Neptune: Explore the Farthest Planet From the Sun!

-Neptune is known as the eighth and farthest planet from the Sun, which can't be seen with the naked eye from the Earth.
+Neptune is the eighth and farthest planet from the Sun, which can't be seen with the naked eye from the Earth.
 This distant blue planet has faint rings, numerous moons, and no solid surface.
-In this article, we'll tell you more interesting details and curious facts about Neptune.
-Let's get started!
+In this article, we'll tell you more interesting details about Neptune.
+Curious to explore Neptune and other distant space objects in real time?
+Download the Star Walk 2 app now to start your stargazing journey!

 Contents